greaterthanten/theme-changer/README.md

 Use CTRL + End to remove the applied theme

-Coming soon ...
+Coming soon...
 Use CTRL + Up/Down to make minor theme adjustments

 ## Development